 The INKEY List, or INKEY, is an innovative skincare company with leading skincare experts that launched in the United Kingdom in 2018.
 However, INKEY is more than a skincare company – the team was born from the belief that better knowledge powers better decisions.
 Challenging conventional ways of business, INKEY is reimagining their industry by equipping consumers with accessible tools, direct advice, and creditable expertise to make informed decisions.

-Through unifying the strengths, networks, and values of both Ashoka and The INKEY LIST, we are embarking on a shared vision: empower positive change through knowledge.
-We aspire to equip 500,000 young people in the United Kingdom, United States, and beyond with the skills and confidence they need to be changemakers and share that spark within others.
+Through unifying the strengths, networks, and values of both Ashoka and The INKEY List, we are embarking on a shared vision: empower positive change through knowledge.
+We aspire to equip 500,000 young people in the United Kingdom, United States, and beyond with the skills and confidence they need to be changemakers and ignite that spark with others.

 Youth in Charge: